SeaGL/seagl.github.io/meet.md

 # Community Chat

-Please join our community space at [#SeaGL:seagl.org] in Matrix.
+Please join our community space at [#SeaGL:seagl.org] in Matrix, then join the "SeaGL Participate" room.
 {: .lead}

 ## About Matrix